My husband found the ultimate deal. At least, in his mind.

 Like the time we went shopping for kitties.
 Tiger had passed a few months prior and I had had my heart set on a black kitty (as they are the cutest).
 We went to a local pet store and they had a tiny pair of black kittens primed for adopting.
 I held them and they were sweet; my husband held them and they hissed.
 He looked at me and said, “I can see the craziness in their eyes.”

-“That’s just happiness; their happy to be held.”
+“That’s just happiness; they’re happy to be held.”
 One of them hissed again.

 He assured me there would be less crazy kittens out there so we left and landed at a small non-profit.
 This is where we met Socks.